TL;DR

 Just as athletes need recovery days, leaders need to build mental and emotional recovery into their routines.

 Navigating the private medical insurance market can be complex.
-The best PMI provider for one person may not be right for another.
-This is where an independent, expert PMI broker adds immense value.
+The PMI provider option for one person may not be right for another.
+This is where a regulated, expert PMI broker adds immense value.

-At WeCovr, we provide a whole-of-market view, comparing policies from leading UK insurers like AXA Health, Bupa, Aviva, and Vitality.
-Our service is provided at no cost to you; we are paid a commission by the insurer you choose.
-Our goal is to find you the best possible cover for your specific needs and budget.
+A WeCovr specialist or trusted broker partner provide a panel-based view, comparing policies from leading UK insurers like AXA Health, Bupa, Aviva, and Vitality.
+Our service is provided at no separate broker fee where applicable to you; we are paid a commission by the insurer you choose.
+Our goal is to find you the suitable cover for your specific needs and budget.

 Key considerations when choosing a policy: